 - Peel and coarsely chop enough onion to measure 1½ cups [2 cups].

 In a large sauce pot, combine the rice, onion, and 4 cups [6 cups] lightly salted water.
 Bring to a boil, reduce to a simmer, and cook, uncovered, until the rice starts to soften, 10 to 12 minutes.
 Meanwhile, prepare the chile oil, vegetables, and lemon.

 Make the chile oil; prep the vegetables and lemon

-- In a small bowl, stir together 1 tablespoon [2 TBL] oil and the Marash chile flakes.
+- If making the chile oil, in a small bowl, stir together 1 tablespoon [2 TBL] oil and Marash chile flakes.
 Set aside for serving.

 - Rinse the chickpeas.

 - Scrub or peel the carrot and trim the ends; using the large holes of a box grater, coarsely grate the carrot.

 - Zest the lemon; cut the lemon into wedges for garnish.
 [Zest 1 lemon; cut into wedges.
 Save the remaining lemon for another use.]